BenedictAngelo/BenedictAngelo/Projects/Coding Projects/Mini Security Project/readme.md

 ![](../../../Image%20dump/Mini%20security%20project%20dump/screenshot_17112025_134517.jpg)

-- Confirmed and filtered, that =="Bon Santos"== was the suspicious that attempted login outside working hours showing his devices, IP, and location.
+- Confirmed and filtered, that =="Bob Santos"== was the suspicious that attempted login outside working hours showing his devices, IP, and location.

 ---